Low Cost Monitoring Project (LCMP)

 Flexible meeting times

-Two weekly online meetings, each with the option of attending in the morning or evening.
+Two weekly online meetings, each with the option of attending in the daytime or evening.

 Shorter and more frequent meetings